Skip to Content

 Scroll Down to Print my Packing List for Beach Vacations

-Top Summer Things To Do on Cape Cod With Kids
+Quintessential Things To Do on Cape Cod With Kids Of All Ages

-There is nothing better for kids than Grand Slam on Route 28 in Harwich.
-Our older son adores this place for its batting cages (with wiffle balls for my little one) and bumper boats with water ammunition.
+There is nothing better for kids than Grand Slam/Cape Cod Bumper Boats on Route 28 in Harwich.
+Our teen son adores this place for its batting cages and bumper boats with water ammunition.

 Tip: Bring towels, sunscreen and mosquito repellent, especially in the late afternoon.

-Pirate’s Cove is the grandest of the mini-golf places on Cape Cod and our absolute favorite.
+There are quite a few Pirate’s Cove Adventure Golf courses around the country these days.
+It’s still the grandest of the mini-golf places on Cape Cod and our absolute favorite.

-Keep in mind the pirate theme is really well done, including periodic cannon blasts and evil pirate laughter.
-Little kids who don’t like loud noise might run crying from the third hole.
+Keep in mind the pirate theme is very well done, including periodic cannon blasts and evil pirate laughter.
+Little kids who don’t like loud noise might run crying before you finish the third hole.

 One of the best and cheapest Cape Cod activities is to buy a bucket and one of those long-handled nets you’ll see outside all the cheesy beach stores.

-Fill it with some chicken or ham, stand on a rock jetty (make sure kids have water shoes; it’s slippery), lower the net into water, wait one minute and voila!
+Fill it with some chicken or ham, stand on a rock jetty, lower the net into water, wait a minute or and voilà!
 You’ll have a net filled with crabs in no time.

 This was our older son’s favorite pastime when he was about 6.